VoytechG/neuron-finder/README.md

 1. discard action if mouse outside of figure
 2. in frame viewer: display all filter events (matches) for that frame, display filter number aside the matches, make matches clickable.
 Clicking would navigate to the corresponding filter in the cell checker

+### Trying different colormaps
+default parula provides best color range grayscale is to low in variatey, jet is too high